betancur/keynote-mcp/docs/MODULAR_ARCHITECTURE.md

 ## Notes

-- All Chinese comments have been translated to English
 - Function signatures remain unchanged for backward compatibility
 - The `AppleScriptRunner` class has been enhanced with a `run_function()` method
 - Error handling maintains the same patterns as before